rwiteshbera/Developer-Days-Final-Project/README.md

 #### Website Link: [FindMeal](https://findmeal-developer-days.herokuapp.com/)
 #### Demo Video Link: [Youtube](https://youtu.be/cep7e5_XQYo)

 - Project Description: FindMeal is a web application that allows users to search for meals by ingredients.
-Users can find recipes and watch video of the meal.
+Users can find recipes and watch videos of the meal.
--

 - Technologies Used: HTML, CSS, JavaScript, Express.Js, MongoDB

 - Added Features: SAWO Lab Authentication